 While OVA’s services are confidential, due to the nature of electronic communication, we cannot assure you that e-mail is as secure as face-to-face or phone conversation.
 Please bear this in mind when communicating via email.
 Email is also NOT APPROPRIATE for urgent or emergency messages.
 In case of emergency, please either CALL 911, Campus Police (303-492-6666), OVA (303-492-8855), or go to your nearest hospital emergency room.

 OVA is part of the Health and Wellness Services out of the Division of Student Affairs.
-We report to the Dean of Students/Associate Vice Chancellor for Student Affairs.
+We report to the Assistant Vice Chancellor for Student Affairs, Jennifer McDuffie.
 The Division of Student Affairs values the diverse backgrounds, histories, identities and life experiences of every member of our community.
 We strive toward inclusive excellence in making our policies, processes, and actions socially just and equitable.
 We celebrate and embrace differences.
 We are committed to welcoming and including diverse groups and perspectives in building a climate in which all members can thrive in an environment where they feel at home, welcome and safe.